fpessolano/FantasyFootball/README.md

 # Fantasy Football
 About:      a simple football manager game in python3
-Author:     F. & M. Pessolano
+Author:     F. Pessolano
-Version:    0.2.x
-Licence:    MIT

 **Description**
-This is a python project used to try to teach Python to my son in a fun way and with increasing difficulty.
+This is a python project initially started to teach Python to my kids in a fun way and with increasing difficulty.
 It is meant to be a simple football manager game starting from a CLI app to a graphical one.
-The goal is to make a game my eldest son loves in a way that basic and more advanced programming principles are exposed.

 **Dependencies**
 See requirements.txt